Uncoupled Learning of Differential Stackelberg Equilibria with Commitments: Background

-Condition \textbf{(II)} ensures that $x^*$ and $y^*$ are local maxima of the player's individual objectives, rather than minima or saddle points.
+Intuitively, the condition \textbf{(II)} ensures that $x^*$ and $y^*$ are local maxima of the player's individual objectives, rather than minima or saddle points.
 Note that conditions \textbf{(I)} and \textbf{(II)} do not imply that $\nabla_x f_1(x^*, y^*) = 0$, and so DSE may not always be stable under gradient ascent on $f_1$.
+In fully-cooperative games, all agents have the same reward function (i.e. $f_1 = f_2$).
+In that case, we have the following proposition, which states that learning the DSE instead of DNE does not break results for the fully-cooperative case.

+\begin{proposition}[Fully-cooperative Multi-agent RL and DSE] Differential Stackelberg equilibria and differential Nash equilibria are equivalent in fully-cooperative games where $f_1 = f_2$. \end{proposition}